davclark/edx-documentation/en_us/install_operations/source/fullstack/install_fullstack.rst

 Knowledge Prerequisites
 **************************

-To use Fullstack, you should:
+To use Open edX Fullstack, you should:

 * Understand basic terminal usage.
 If you are using a Mac computer, see `Introduction to the Mac OS X Command Line`_.
 If you are using a Windows